SomeWeekendReading/someweekendreading.github.io/_posts/2026-02-11-fda-nixes-mrna-flu-vax.md

 By forbidding a potentially superior vaccine while offering the most ignorant of excuses, they set up a situation where people will die.
 But if it's in the service of Republican power, they probably think that's acceptable.
+Moloch demands no less.

 [(_Ceterum censeo, Trump incarcerandam esse._)]({{ site.baseurl }}/ceterum-censeo/)